bsa2609/java-project-78/README.md

 [![Actions Status](https://github.com/bsa2609/java-project-78/actions/workflows/hexlet-check.yml/badge.svg)](https://github.com/bsa2609/java-project-78/actions)

 ### Description:
-A data validator is a program for checking the correctness of values of any type.
+The data validator is a program for checking the correctness of values of any type.

 ## Start